CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_01.md

 print("Run model files", run.get_file_names())
 ```

-As a last step, we can register our model in our workspace:
+As a last step, we can register (version, tag, and store) our model in our workspace:

 ```python
 model = run.register_model(model_name='scikit-learn-mnist-model', model_path='outputs/scikit-learn-mnist.pkl')